 This targets only travel management and duty-of-care receivers, excluding general expense tools that don't handle travel data.

-After an initial receipt or itinerary has been posted, you can send update events.
+After an initial primary event (receipt, booking, invoice, or itinerary) has been posted, you can send update events.

 {